-Mexican Lasagna
+Mexican Lasagna with Noodles

 showing how to serve Mexican Lasagna recipe by scooping up slice with a spatula

-• Family friendly.
+• FAMILY FRIENDLY.
 This Mexican Lasagna is a homemade crowd pleaser.
 EVERYONE, even the pickiest eater, will be obsessed!

-• ONE step filling.
+• ONE STEP FILLING.
 The beef is browned then all of the enchilada sauce ingredients are added plus the diced tomatoes, beans, corn, green chiles, and olives to simmer together for maximum flavor and ease.
 No tediously layering the individual components.

-• Pantry friendly.
+• PANTRY FRIENDLY.
 This Mexican Lasagna recipe uses pantry friendly ingredients, so keep them stocked and you can be basking in pure south of the border comfort food any night of the week.

-• Versatile.
+• VERSTAILE.
 You can follow this Mexican Lasagna recipe as written, or mix it up with different beans, different veggies such as corn/zucchini/bell peppers, swap the cheese and even make it with ground turkey or rotisserie chicken!

 Let’s jump right into what makes this the BEST Mexican Lasagna recipe.
 It’s all about the sauce.
 And let’s be honest, not all sauces are created equal; store-bought sauces are all too often bland, watery, too tomato-y, and lacking depth – but not this sauce!
 It’s bursting with bold, rich smoky south-of-the-border depth with a hint of mole flair.
 The ingredient list might look lengthy, but they are pantry friendly, dump and simmer ingredients.
 You will need: